Who we are

-In 2019, our basic spay/neuter assistance vouchers pay $60 toward each male dog neuter, and $100 toward each female dog spay.; these vouchers are available to anyone in our service area, regardless of income level.
+Effective June 1, 2020, our basic spay/neuter assistance vouchers pay $40 toward each male dog neuter, and $60 toward each female dog spay; these vouchers are available to anyone in our service area, regardless of income level.

-Ongoing in 2019, we have a great program that allows you to get your cat (pet or feral) spayed or neutered for absolutely FREE, with a rabies shot included, at one of 3 local cooperating veterinary clinics, which are Burney Veterinary Hospital, Fall River Veterinary Hospital and Modoc Veterinary Center.
+We have a program that allows you to get your cat spayed or neutered with some assistance from SNIPPP, at one of 3 local cooperating veterinary clinics, which are Burney Veterinary Hospital, Fall River Veterinary Hospital and Modoc Veterinary Center.
 Effective June 1, 2020, w

 Please call 530 336-6006 for additional details.